Training & Awards for Youth Leaders

 NATIONAL ADVANCED YOUTH LEADERSHIP EXPERIENCE (NAYLE) - Philmont Scout Ranch & Central Region Location!

 What is NAYLE?
 National Advanced Youth Leadership Experience (NAYLE) is an exciting program where young men and women enhance their leadership skills.
-In 2012, six sessions will be held at Philmont Scout Ranch, and three sessions will be held on the regional level.
+Sessions will be held at Philmont Scout Ranch, and on the regional level.
 Youth will expand upon the team building

 and ethical decision making skills learned in National Youth Leadership Training (NYLT).
 NAYLE emphasizes leadership, teamwork, and selfless service using the core elements of NYLT to make these skills intuitive.